 According to the University of Illinois Extension, worms can turn over the top 6 inches of soil in 10 to 20 years.
 That is pretty fast work for such small creatures!

-By now, you should be convinced of the benefit of having worms in your garden soil.
+At this point, you might be convinced of the benefit of having worms in your garden soil.
 If so, you also know how to bring them into your garden and keep them there, and what to avoid doing to keep them happy.